Monitoring Windows Services

 Configuration

-Use the Remote Configuration to manage the Windows Service configuration.
+Use Remote Configuration to manage Windows Service configuration.

 Windows Services tab

-Click the Windows Services tab to manage Windows Service-related Monitoring options.
+Click the Windows Services tab to manage Windows Service monitoring options.

 - Enable Windows Services Monitoring – When checked, Windows Services are monitored for this Windows Server